 Focus on an individual pelican, ideally through the entire observation period, but this was not always possible.

-Collected:
+Data Collected:

 The number of AWP and other avian predators was recorded at the beginning and end of each observational period.

 Observed and recorded feeding behavior of AWP’s based on: